MaynardMiner/SWARM/README.md

 -No Windows WDDM driver stack means faster spool up times compared to windows.
 Critical for profit switching.

+-Limited (but fairly useful) HiveOS integration for Windows.

--Algorithm specific OC Tuning (HIVEOS version).
+-Algorithm specific OC Tuning.

+-Watt calculations, manual or a built in resource Watt-O-Meter.

 -Backs up initial benchmarks, making updating or recovery a charm.

 -Shows real time hashrates from miners, along with previous hashrates.

--HiveOS integration.
+Background Agent for Windows.

 -Displays close to real-time monitoring, directly from miners to HiveOS website.
 Allows for HiveOS monitoring and graph data.

 -Every part of the code has a double-checking feature, to ensure real time monitoring.

--More hard drive integration, less storage on RAM.

 -Latest miners, updated frequently.

--Windows Miners Cuda 9.2
+-Windows Miners Cuda 9.2 & 10.

--HiveOS Miners Cuda 9.1 or 9.2.
+-HiveOS Miners Cuda 9.1, 9.2, and 10.

--HiveOS commands to open new windows to view stats, miner history, real-time data.
+-Additional HiveOS online commands to open new windows to view stats, miner history, real-time data.

--Coin profit switching.
-Can be used with algorithm profit switching.

 -Algorithm profit switching.

--Miner notifies users of benchmarking timeouts
+-Miner notifies users of benchmarking timeouts.
+Stores relevant information of failures to file.

 -Easy to setup.

--HiveOS version is dedicated to creating a solid environment that corrects itself if mistakes are made.
+-HiveOS version is dedicated to creating a solid environment that corrects itself if mistakes are made/works around zombie apps.

 -Hashrates monitoring via logging for miners that require it.

--New miners than HiveOS.
+-Supports miner not regularly available within HiveOS.

 -Strong support via discord.
 Users with rig setups of 100s of GPU's are using and troubleshooting as updates are released.

 **Algorithms** (As defined by poola and translation required by miners)